 *The official rule is that "lego" is an adjective, so using it as a noun is bad, and adding an "s" at the end to pluralize it is even worse.
 I tend not to follow the rules, though.
 I'm kind of a rebel.

 Part of why I like this hobby is that there is always another new skill I can learn.
-Beyond the builds themselves, I've had to learn photography, decal design and application, image editing, fabric element design, and website content management systems.
+Beyond the builds themselves, I've had to learn photography, decal design and application, image editing, fabric element design, 3D rendering, and website content management systems.
 Acquiring legos affordably also seems to be a skill in itself, as is maintaining accuracy with the source material.
 I don’t have any formal training in art, photography, crafting, or web design.
 If you look at my older albums (maybe my recent albums too), that fact is quite evident.

 My wife and I each have hobbies, and we try to balance our resources fairly.
 She uses one room for her nail (polish) art and I use another room for lego art, and we spend comparable amounts on the two hobbies.
 I use a variety of Akro-Mils and Sterilite multi-drawer organizers to keep my collection organized, and maintaining this organization accounts for about 20% of my time in this hobby.
 My workspace has three 6' x 3' tables; a computer for organizing my notes, designing custom prints and decals, and doing post-production photo editing; a stereo for listening to audio books (my older collection is on CD); and a cat tree which utterly fails to keep our three cats from stealing my chair.